 QUALIFICATIONS

-Fifteen (15) years cumulative experience, three (3) of which should have been at the level of assistant director or in a comparable position in the public or private sector.
+Six (6) years’ cumulative experience, three (3) of which should have at the grade of Assistant Officer II or in comparable position in the public service or private sector:

-Meet the requirements of Chapter Six of the Constitution of Kenya
+Meet the provision of Chapter Six of Constitution

 Key Competencies and Skills